c1ko/monodon/README.md

 `--slds` Scan all registered top-level domains and all second level domains known to publicsuffix.org.
 Like for `--tld` you can override the list with the `--tldfile` option.

 `--homo` Generate homoglyphic variants of the supplied scanword.
-This will replace letters lile "l" with "1" or "I" to generate similar looking domain names.
-Scanned tlds can be set in the config.ini file, default are often-abused tlds.
+Scanned hosts for "monodon" would be "m0nodon" or "monoton".

 `--chars` Insert and remove chars from within the scanword.
 Scanned hosts for "monodon" would for example be "mondon" or "monodono".
-Scanned tlds can be set in the config.ini file, default are often-abused tlds.

 `--numbers` Count numbers up and down in the domain name.
 Scanned hosts for "monodon24" would be "monodon42" or "monodon02".